mmsaki/san_fransisco_real_estate/README.md

 * Use hvPlot to plot the `prices_square_foot_by_year` DataFrame as a line plot.
 * This single plot will include lines for both `sale_price_sqr_foot` and `gross_rent`.
 * Style and format the line plot to ensure a professionally styled visualization.
-* Note that your resulting plot should appear similar to the following image:
     * Did any year experience a drop in the average sale price per square foot compared to the previous year?
         * If so, did the gross rent increase or decrease during that year?

 ## 3. Compare the Average Sale Prices by Neighborhood